GastonMazzei/TraceMeOut/README.md

 <b>Results</b> 🔨👷<i>Next task: improve the net's performance</i>

-For the simple case of the binary classification task of listening to music on YouTube Vs having the video paused (the database for the 4 CPU cores is currently part of this repo in `processed_trace`.
-20-30 secs. of trace data sampled at 100 microseconds led to the ~5Mb databases), the results so far are the following ones 😃 The neural net's architecture can be very easily further tuned using the GoogleColab Jupyter Notebook, more info above.
+What follows are results for the simple case of the binary classification task defined by listening to music on YouTube Vs having the video paused.
+The database for that is composed by the trace of 4 CPU cores, currently part of the repo in the directory `processed_trace`.
+There are 20-30 secs. of trace data sampled at 100 microseconds, which have led to ~5Mb databases per core.
+If using Google Colab, which is recommended as it carries the "latest" version, the data is automatically curled as part of the code.
+The latest results so far are the following ones 😃

 <img src="https://github.com/GastonMazzei/TraceMeOut/raw/main/utils/latest_reported_performance.png" width=800>